 If your system is connected to the Internet, you can access and control your system through a web-based interface.
-This makes it easy to check your cameras and control your system no matter where you are, as long as you have Internet service.
+This makes it easy to check your cameras and control your system no matter where you are.
+As long as you have Internet service, you can access your system.

-The web interface has three pages: access, view, and configuration.
+The web-based interface has three main pages: access, view, and configuration.